francisfueconcillo/larapaymongo/README.md

 IMPORTANT: Don't modify the `Larapay*.vue` and JS files inside `PayMongo/` directory from the main app.
 Any changes will be over-written when the library updates by composer.
 Changes should be made only to this repository and published to [Packgist](https://packagist.org/packages/peppertech/larapaymongo).
 ### larapay-btn
 Purchase Button.
-Clicking this button will redirect user to /purchase/<itemid>.
+Clicking this button will redirect user to `/purchase/<itemid>`.
 The route, view and controller for the Purchase Page must be created in the main app.
 Check [Implementation Section](#implementation)
 ```
 <larapay-btn itemid="{{ $itemId }}"></larapay-btn>
 ```
 where `itemid` is the Item ID to purchase.
-This can also be an Order ID, where
+This can also be an Order ID, where multiple items can be in one order, like in most e-commerce implementations.

 ### larapay-card
 Credit/Debit Card Payment Form.